 Keep in mind the fact that many pre-workout supplements are geared towards different activities and different goals, so think about both when you choose one.

 The right pre-workout supplement for a woman who wants to make it through an entire hot yoga class without taking a break may not be the right pre-workout supplement for a woman who wants to step up her performance in Crossfit.
 The same is true for someone who wants to lose weight doing cardio.

 The good news is that there are pre-workout formulations for all of these goals and more.

-For BodyNutrition‘s #1 fat burner for men recommendation, click here.
+For BodyNutrition’s #1 recommended pre-workout supplement for women, click here.